pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 as a whole.
 The term 'application sequence' shall be used to refer to the sequence of events of an application as a whole.

-6. We need event notifications to be to **recorded in sequential order** in their application sequence, because we also need to propagate event notifications in the order that they were recorded.
+6. We need event notifications to be **recorded in sequential order** in their application sequence, because we also need to propagate event notifications in the order that they were recorded.